OSEA Collective Bargaining Agreement

 D. Leave Accrual & Usage

-Drivers will accrue and use paid leave balances based on a rolling monthly average of their daily work hours, up to maximum of eight (8) hours.
+Drivers will accrue and use paid leave balances based on a rolling monthly average of their daily work hours, up to a maximum of eight (8) hours.
 The average will include all hours worked during the week, including evening and weekend field trip assignments.
 Eligible paid leave requests and holidays will be paid based on the driver’s daily work hour average in the prior month.

-E. Field Trips
+E. Field TripS

-Overnight field trip drivers will be paid for the actual driving hours for the trip, to and from the destination.
-Additional days of the trip will be paid at a minimum of eight (8) hours per day or for the actual driving hours., whichever is greater.
-Unless attached to a route, mid-day trips, shuttles, after-school runs and assigned trips are considered
+- Overnight field trip drivers will be paid for the actual driving hours for the trip, to and from the destination.
+Additional days of the trip will be paid at a minimum of eight (8) hours per day or for the actual driving hours, whichever is greater.

-F. During the school year (as defined by the established first and last day of school for all students), or if a field trip or special run on a day when school is not in session is completed in less than five (5) hours, the bus driver will be paid five (5) hours pay at his/her straight time rate.
+F. During the school year (as defined by the established first and last day of school for all students), or if a field trip or special run on a day when school is not in session is completed in less than five (5) hours, the bus driver will be paid five (5) hours pay at their straight time rate.

-G. During the summer recess period drivers will be paid for a minimum of four hours of work for each day worked.
+G. During the summer recess period drivers will be paid for a minimum of four (4) hours of work for each day worked.

 I. If the time period between a driver’s anticipated clock out time and clock in time, between assignments, is greater than thirty (30) minutes, the driver must contact dispatch and go off paid status.
 If the time period between a driver’s anticipated clock out time and clock in time is less than thirty (30) minutes, the driver must report availability and location to Dispatch.
 During this time period the driver may complete any normal job duties or any special assignment given by Dispatch.
 The driver must remain in contact with Dispatch during this time period and be available for work.